unfoldingWord/uw-content-validation/src/demos/book-package-check/README.md

 import BookPackageCheck from './BookPackageCheck';

 <BookPackageCheck
-  // Set to Y while adjusting settings below, then change back to N to start the check wait='N' // 'Y' (for Yes) or 'N' (for No)
+  // Set to Y while adjusting settings below, then change to N to start the check wait='Y' // 'Y' (for Yes) or 'N' (for No)

   // Set to Y to freshly update all data files from Door43 (Same as ClearCache in menu) reloadAllFilesFirst='N' // 'Y' (for Yes) or 'N' (for No)